-According to registration data from FADA (Federation of Automobile Dealers Associations), the “Sales Kings” of 2024 reveal an overlooked truth: Halogen bulbs remain the absolute mainstream by volume.
+Registration data from the Federation of Automobile Dealers Associations (FADA) and OEM official brochures reveal an overlooked truth: Halogen bulbs remain the absolute mainstream by volume, while LEDs dominate by revenue.

 | Model | Segment | Est. Sales/Mo in 2024 | Lighting Config |